 - telling the stories of 100 historically significant women and men of Harrisburg’s African-American community, and honoring their descendants (= 100 Voices)

 - exploring the history of the Old Eighth Ward, the heart of Harrisburg’s African-American, Jewish, and immigrant neighborhoods in the late 19th century, which was demolished by state order in the 1910s to create the Capitol Park (= Look Up, Look Out campaign)

 - hosting educational workshops, performances by living history characters, and scholarly book talks (= Live and Learn Gamut Theater events, and Chautauqua workshops)

-The monument will include four life-sized bronze statues representing legendary Pennsylvania orators (shown in the illustration above) who visited or resided in Harrisburg in the late 1800s: William Howard Day, the educational reformer and civil rights pioneer; Frances Harper, poet, abolitionist, and suffragette; Jacob T. Compton, sergeant in Company D of the 24th United States Colored Infantry (USCT) and local musician; and T. Morris Chester, Civil War correspondent and recruiter.
+The monument will include four life-sized bronze statues representing legendary Pennsylvania orators (shown in the illustration below) who visited or resided in Harrisburg in the late 1800s: William Howard Day, the educational reformer and civil rights pioneer; Frances Harper, poet, abolitionist, and suffragette; Jacob T. Compton, sergeant in Company D of the 24th United States Colored Infantry (USCT) and local musician; and T. Morris Chester, Civil War correspondent and recruiter.
 These statues will surround a pedestal (see below) with molded images of houses, businesses, and churches of the vanished Old Eighth Ward and an inscription recording 100 significant local residents.

 The project organizer is the IIPT Harrisburg Peace Promenade, a project of the Foundation for Enhancing Communities, fiscal sponsor.
 The Digital Harrisburg project, a collaborative initiative of Messiah University and Harrisburg University of Science and Technology, has contributed to this project through the support of those institutions and a Council of Independent Colleges grant (Humanities Research for the Public Good) funded by the Andrew W. Mellon Foundation.